 Delegated Aboriginal Agencies in BC

-The Ministry of Children and Family Development has a variety of initiatives underway to address the number of Aboriginal children in care.
+The Ministry of Children and Family Development has a variety of initiatives underway to address the number of Indigenous children in care.

-This includes the development of agreements between the province and First Nations communities to return historic responsibilities for child protection and family support to Aboriginal communities.
+This includes the development of agreements between the province and Indigenous communities to return historic responsibilities for child protection and family support to Indigenous communities.
 These agreements are known as delegation agreements.

-Through delegation agreements, the Provincial Director of Child Welfare (the Director) gives authority to Aboriginal agencies, and their employees, to undertake administration of all or parts of the Child, Family and Community Service Act.
-The amount of responsibility undertaken by each agency is the result of negotiations between the ministry and the Aboriginal community served by the agency, and the level of delegation provided by the Director.
+Through delegation agreements, the Provincial Director of Child Welfare (the Director) gives authority to Delegated Aboriginal Agencies, and their employees, to undertake administration of all or parts of the Child, Family and Community Service Act.
+The amount of responsibility undertaken by each agency is the result of negotiations between the ministry and the Indigenous community served by the agency, and the level of delegation provided by the Director.

-To date, 148 of the approximately 198 First Nation bands in B.C. are represented by agencies that either have, or are actively planning toward, delegation agreements to manage their own child and family services.
-The ministry is working with Aboriginal communities to develop their capacity to carry out these responsibilities.
+To date, 148 of the approximately 198 First Nations bands in B.C. are represented by agencies that either have, or are actively planning toward, delegation agreements to manage their own child and family services.
+The ministry is working with Indigenous communities to develop their capacity to carry out these responsibilities.

-Currently, there are 24 delegated agencies with various levels of delegation: three can provide voluntary services and recruit and approve foster homes; 11 have the additional delegation necessary to provide guardianship services for children in continuing care; and nine have the delegation required to provide, in addition to the above, full child protection, including the authority to investigate reports and remove children.
+Currently, there are 24 Delegated Aboriginal Agencies with various levels of delegation: three can provide voluntary services and recruit and approve foster homes; 11 have the additional delegation necessary to provide guardianship services for children in continuing care; and nine have the delegation required to provide, in addition to the above, full child protection, including the authority to investigate reports and remove children.